This is our honest review of the Travelwifi box, based on a few years of use.

-For us, Internet access is an absolute necessity when we travel.
-Without the Internet, this blog and our other online businesses would grind to a halt.
-Plus, we use the Internet to keep in touch with family and friends as well as stream TV and movies in our downtime.
+Good Internet access is a necessity for us.
+We need it for online learning, for keeping our business running, and to keep us connected when we travel.
+Without the Internet, this blog would grind to a halt.
+Plus, we use WiFi to keep in touch with family and friends, and stream TV and movies in our downtime.

 Tip!
-To get 10% off now, use our link to Tep Wireless and enter code barefootnomad.
+To get 10% off now, use our link to Travelwifi and enter code barefootnomad.

 Wouldn’t it be nice to have a portable, reliable, Internet that travels wherever you do, at a reasonable cost?

 Oh wait, that does exist.
-And it’s called Tep Wireless.
+And it’s called Travelwifi Wirelesss hotspot.

 Tep Wireless is a small, portable WiFi device that lets you bring your own Internet access with you wherever you go.